-There is growing interest in using Level 3 features, such as pores [35], [40], [41], ridge contours [35], [41], dots, and incipient ridges [42], for fingerprint matching.
+There is a growing interest in using Level 3 features, such as pores [34], [39], [40], ridge contours [34], [40], dots and incipient ridges [41], for fingerprint matching.
 It is claimed that Level 3 features contain discriminating information and can improve the performance of matching rolled/plain to rolled/plain fingerprints.
-However, these conclusions are not easy to extend to latent fingerprint matching because:
+However, these conclusions are not easy to extend to latent fingerprint matching, because

 - Latent fingerprints are generally of poor quality. - Since latent images need to be matched against rolled/plain fingerprints, the repeatability or consistency of Level 3 features is critical.
-Repeatability of Level 3 features in images acquired with different techniques is much lower than that in [35], [41], [42], where the same sensor was used to capture both template and query fingerprints.
-The survey performed by Anthonioz et al. [43] among 70 latent examiners shows that there is no clear consensus on the repeatability of Level 3 features. - Level 3 features such as pores and ridge edges are correlated with skeleton and ridge flow map.
-Therefore, it is not evident if the performance improvement reported in [35], [41], [42] is due to Level 3 features or Level 2 features that have been implicitly used.
+Repeatability of Level 3 features in images acquired with different techniques is much lower than that in [34], [40], [41] where the same sensor was used to capture both template and query fingerprints. - Level 3 features such as pores and ridge edges are correlated with skeleton and ridge flow map.
+Therefore, it is not evident if the performance improvement reported in [34], [40], [41] is due to Level 3 features or Level 2 features that have been implicitly used.

-2 FEATURE EXTRACTION
+II.
+FEATURE EXTRACTION

-2.1 Features
+A. Features

-The proposed system utilizes the following features [30]: reference points (singularity), overall image characteristics (ridge quality map, ridge flow map, and ridge wavelength map), minutiae, and skeleton.
+The proposed system utilizes the following features [29]: reference points (singularity), overall image characteristics (ridge quality map, ridge flow map, and ridge wavelength map), minutiae, and skeleton.
 The effect of the secondary features (dots, incipient ridges, and pores) has also been examined.
-Since all of these features are defined in the CDEFFS document [30], we use terms that are consistent with these definitions.
-Note that not all the features and all the properties for each feature defined in [30] have been implemented in our system.
+Since all these features are defined in the CDEFFS document [29], we use terms that are consistent with these definitions.
+Note that not all the features and all the properties for each feature defined in [29] have been implemented in our system.

-- Reference points have location, direction, and type (see [30]). - Ridge flow map, ridge wavelength map, and ridge quality map are obtained by dividing the image into nonoverlapping blocks of size 16 × 16 and assigning a single orientation, wavelength, and quality value to each block.
-We define three quality levels for a block: level 0 (background), level 1 (clear ridge flow and unreliable minutiae), and level 2 (clear minutiae). - A minutia consists of five attributes, namely, x and y coordinates, minutiae direction, type, and quality.
-The quality of minutia is defined to have two levels: 0 (unreliable) and 1 (reliable).
+- Reference points have location, direction and type (see [29]). - Ridge flow map, ridge wavelength map and ridge quality map are obtained by dividing the image into non-overlapping bocks of size 16 × 16 and assigning a single orientation, wavelength and quality value to each block.
+We define three quality levels for a block: level 0 (background), level 1 (clear ridge flow and unreliable minutiae) and level 2 (clear minutiae). - A minutia consists of five attributes, namely x and y coordinates, minutiae direction, type and quality.
+The quality of minutia is defined to have two levels: 0 (unreliable) and 1 (reliable). - A skeleton is one-pixel-wide ridge, which is traced in the thinned image and represented as a list of points. - Secondary features (dots, incipient ridges, and pores) are represented as a set of points.